 However, looking into the actual application of linguistics in real life scenarios, there can be an additional seven subfields – or branches to be considered:

-- Sociolinguistics – the study of the effect of society on how language is used
+- Sociolinguistics – the study of the relationship between language and society

 - Applied Linguistics – the study of identifying and applying solutions to language-related life problems

 - Computational Linguistics – the study of understanding written and spoken language from a computational perspective

 - Psycholinguistics – the study of mental aspects of language and speech

 - Stylistics – the study and interpretation of language in regard to their tonal style

 - Historical Linguistics – the study of the history of linguistics and how languages change and how they are related to each other

 - Comparative Linguistics – the study of historical relationships between two or more languages and determining similarities they may possess.

 If you are interested in a future career in linguistics, these are some of the branches you may want to consider investigating further.